ckan/ckanext-dcat/README.md

 ## Overview

 With the emergence of Open Data initiatives around the world, the need to share metadata across different catalogs has became more evident.
-Sites like [http://publicdata.eu](http://publicdata.eu) aggregate datasets from different portals, and there has been a growing demand to provide a clear and standard interface to allow incorporating metadata into them automatically.
+Sites like [the EU Open Data Portal](https://data.europa.eu/euodp/en/data/) aggregate datasets from different portals, and there has been a growing demand to provide a clear and standard interface to allow incorporating metadata into them automatically.

 There is growing consensus around [DCAT](http://www.w3.org/TR/vocab-dcat) being the right way forward, but actual implementations are needed.
 This extension aims to provide tools and guidance to allow publishers to publish and share DCAT based metadata easily.